Key points about congenital diaphragmatic hernia

 The diaphragm is a flat sheet of muscle that sits under the lungs, separating the chest from the tummy.
 The diaphragm helps us to breathe.

 A CDH is caused by a hole in the diaphragm.
 The intestines or stomach, and sometimes the liver and spleen, can move from the tummy area into the chest area.
-This puts pressure on and squashes the developing lungs and affects their growth.
+This puts pressure on and squashes the developing lungs.
+CDH can also affect the developing heart.
 CDHs can happen on either side of the chest but most happen on the left side of the chest.

 An illustration comparing normal anatomy with a diaphragmatic hernia.